 Jennifer Napper, Ph.D.

 Dr. Napper earned her Ph.D. in August 2010 under the mentorship of Dr. Vincent E. Sollars.
-She is working as Biology Instructor at Ashland Community and Technical
+She is working as Assistant Professor of Biology at Shawnee State University in Portsmouth, Ohio.

 Sandeep Joshi, Ph.D.

 Dr. Joshi earned his Ph.D. in May 2010 under the mentorship of Dr. Richard M. Niles.
 He is working as a Postdoctoral Fellow in the Dermatology Branch, National Cancer Institute, National Institutes of Health in Bethesda, Maryland.
 His research area is pigment cell biology and melanoma.

 Dr. Richards-Waugh earned her Ph.D. in May 2010 under the mentorship of Dr. Gary O. Rankin.
 She is working as Assistant Professor of Forensic Chemistry in Marshall University’s School of Medicine Forensic Science, M.S.
 Program.